pegwymonie/okra/public/Aspects.md

 # Aspects

 ## Mind
 The aspect of Mind is the embodiment of knowledge and experience.
-Knowledge could be gained from books, teachers
+Knowledge could be gained from any number of sources, from books to teachers to secrets whispered by the universe.
+Experience, on the other hand, usually involves personal action and practical application of knowledge
 ```
 Describe usage of the mind ascept.
 Inteligence, Wisdom, Charisma.
 Arcane magic, Psychic abilities, problem solving, etc.